openware/kite/README.md

 ### Add a module to your environment

-To add a Kite module to your environment, you should first initialize it:
+To add a Kite module to your environment, you should first initialize it.
+It's recommended to use specific module versions/tags(master branch would be used by default):

 ```
-  kite module init https://url.for/your/module --env *env_name*
+  kite module init https://url.for/your/module --env *env_name* --version *x.y.z/x-y-stable*
 ```

 This should clone module's source files into `modules/*module_name*` and create a `vars.*module_name*.yml` file with all variables needed by the module.